Every time you quote or paraphrase someone else’s work, you must tell us:

 Author.
 "Title of Specific Page."
 Title of Website, Publisher, date of publication, url.

-DeSimone, Danielle..
+DeSimone, Danielle.
 “A History of Military Service: Native Americans in the U.S. Military Yesterday and Today.”
 USO Stories, The USO, 2021, www.uso.org/stories/2914-a-history-of-military-service-native-americans-in-the-u-s-military-yesterday-and-today.

 Torpey, Elka.
 “Earning Green by Working Green: Wages and Outlook in Careers Protecting the Planet.”
 Career Outlook, United States Bureau of Labor Statistics, 2019, www.bls.gov/careeroutlook/2019/article/careers-protecting-the-planet.htm.

 Title of Web Site.
-Publisher, Publication date, URL [remove the http://].
+Publisher, Publication date, URL [remove the https://].

 American Nurses Association.
 American Nurses Association, 2016, nursingworld.org.